-1. Section 104 of the Water Industry Act 1991 only applies to the adoption of assets predominantly used for drainage from buildings or paved areas belonging to buildings.
-Water companies do not have a statutory duty to adopt or maintain assets the main purpose of which is to deal with highway drainage (see A9), land drainage runoff, or flows from watercourses or groundwater (see A10).
+1. Section 104 of the Water Industry Act 1991 (WIA) only applies to the adoption of assets predominantly used for drainage from buildings or paved areas belonging to buildings.
+Water companies do not have a statutory duty to adopt or maintain assets where the main purpose of which is to deal with drainage of streets (see A8), land drainage runoff, or flows from watercourses or groundwater (see A9).

-2. Where the proposal includes significant technical challenges (e.g. a bespoke in-situ reinforced concrete structure or a novel design), specialist technical vetting may be necessary by the water company.
+2. Where the proposal includes significant technical challenges (e.g., a bespoke in-situ reinforced concrete structure or a novel design), specialist technical vetting may be necessary by the water company.
+Vetting may also be required by the highway authority if it is to be located in a future adoptable highway.
 In these cases, the designer is advised to consult with the water company at the earliest opportunity.

-3. This document covers new sewers and lateral drains only, and should not be used as a definitive design manual for all sewerage-related construction such as rehabilitation, etc. In these cases, the appropriate industry reports, recommendations, guides, etc., should be used.
+3. This document covers new sewers and lateral drains which are being offered for adoption under S104 and should not be used as a definitive design manual for other sewerage-related construction such as rehabilitation, etc. In these cases, the appropriate industry reports, recommendations, guides, etc., should be used.

-4. If pumping stations include any pump unit rated over 30kW, different specifications may apply and detailed discussions should be held with the water company at an early stage.
+4. If pumping stations include any pump unit rated over 30 kW, different specifications may apply and detailed discussions should be held with the water company at an early stage (see A2.11).